 The origin of Kanban

-By using visual cards, workers get a visual representation of the current status of each task as it moves through various stages of production, making it possible to immediately spot process bottlenecks that could potentially disrupt the manufacturing flow.
+By using visual cards, workers get a visual representation of the current status of each task as it moves through various stages of production.
+It made it possible to immediately spot process bottlenecks that could potentially disrupt the manufacturing flow.
 This visual system was called Kanban, meaning “signboard” or “card you can see.”

 Kanban Core Properties